 - Hourglass: not verified

-- Test login icon, which is shown in case the domain is verified
+- A test login icon (which is shown in case the domain is verified)

 - Verify domain: triggers the domain verification flow